July 2024 Houthi–Israel attacks: Israeli response

-Israeli preparation for an attack

 Israel's Defense Ministry stated that the operational plans for the strikes on Yemen were reviewed and approved on 20 July morning, with Defense Minister Yoav Gallant, IDF Chief of Staff Herzi Halevi, and other top defense officials overseeing the discussions.
 The Israeli cabinet convened for a special emergency meeting, with ministers summoned on short notice, to approve the operation.
 The cabinet meeting, chaired by Defense Minister Yoav Gallant and Chief of Staff Herzl Halevi, was conducted under strict censorship.

-Attack

 The Israeli attack commenced at 6pm local time.
 The attacks hit a refinery, electricity power station, fuel storage facilities, cranes, and equipment belonging to humanitarian aid agencies.
 (Hudaydah port has been used to supply humanitarian aid to Yemen).
 Nine port employees of the Yemen Petroleum Company were killed, and 87 people were injured, most of them with severe burns.
 Witnesses (about 2 mi from the bombed areas) reported about 12 separate blasts in two barrages, and said the Israeli attack was so intense it reminded them of the Saudi bombing of the city in 2015.